KDP Select exclusivity. Is there a workaround?

 I withdrew the old novellas from Smashwords and published the new full-length novel to replace them.
 Then I went over to KDP, updated my two existing novellas, and enrolled them both immediately in KDP Select.

-Of course, I could have done this visa versa, but my logic was that I would get two ebooks to promote on Kindle instead of only one.
+Of course, I could have done this vice versa, but my logic was that I would get two ebooks to promote on Kindle instead of only one.

 The result is that I do not have to make the decision about Amazon exclusivity, as my story is now available everywhere, but exclusively on KDPS in two volumes.